rsetienne/DAISIE/README.md

 ## Installing DAISIE

+**N.B.: MacOS users may experience issues when installing DAISIE, especially when on MacOS Big Sur.
+If that is you case, please see [here](doc/DAISIE_macOS.md) for detailed installation instructions.**

 The DAISIE package has a stable version on [CRAN](https://CRAN.R-project.org/package=DAISIE) and a development version on GitHub.

-**N.B.: MacOS users may experience issues when installing DAISIE, especilly when on MacOS Big Sur.
-See [here](doc/DAISIE_macOS.md) for detailed installation instructions**

 ### From CRAN